CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific concrete actions (identifying anti-patterns, flagging issues, explaining defects, providing fixes), includes a comprehensive explicit 'Use when' clause with numerous natural trigger terms, and carves out a distinct niche in test code quality review that is unlikely to conflict with other skills.
+It provides specific concrete actions, comprehensive trigger terms that match natural developer language, explicit 'Use when' guidance, and occupies a clearly distinct niche in test code quality review.
+The description is well-structured, uses third person voice throughout, and balances detail with conciseness.

 DimensionReasoningScore